ztimson/webstorage-decorators/README.md

  ```

 ## Caveats

+### Custom Functions
+You can technically store anything inside local/session storage however everything is serialized using javascript's JSON,
+so any prototypes will be stripped causing you to lose any extra functions you may have defined on your class.
+However
+if you provide a default value,

+### Impure Functions
 Impure functions don't use the Object's setter preventing the storage from being updated.
 To prevent this use a pure
 function or save it manually by reading the variable.
 (Reading triggers change detection & save if there are differences)
 ```typescript